theforeman/theforeman.org/plugins/katello/nightly/advanced/http_proxies.md

 ## Creation

-There are two ways of creating a HTTP Proxy for use in Katello: through a rake task or the Foreman UI.
+There are two ways of creating a HTTP Proxy for use in Katello: through the Foreman installer or the Foreman UI.

-### Creating an HTTP Proxy with Rake
+### Creating an HTTP Proxy with the Foreman Installer

+Additional installer parameters are provided for creating an HTTP proxy:
 ```
-foreman-rake katello:update_default_http_proxy -- --name "A Great HTTP Proxy" --url "http://192.0.2.1:8888" --user admin --password redhat
+--katello-proxy-password Proxy password for authentication (default: nil)
+--katello-proxy-port Port the proxy is running on (default: nil)
+--katello-proxy-url URL of the proxy server (default: nil)
+--katello-proxy-username Proxy username for authentication (default: nil)
 ```

 ### Creating an HTTP Proxy through the web UI